Get

 ginger cat on owners lap

-Everyone feels stressed from time to time, but did you know that your stress could affect your cat too?
+Everyone feels stressed from time to time, but did you know that your stress could affect your cat, too?
 We usually change our behaviors and routines when stressed, and your cat can pick this up.
-Cats are very observant, so these changes may be stressful to your cat, even if they do not know why it is happening.
-Furthermore, stress is not good for cats, and being in a stressful environment may have negative effects on your cat’s well-being.
+Cats are very observant, so these changes can have an impact on your cat, even if they do not know why it is happening.
 Some of these common stressful situations that may impact some cats as well include a house move, renovations, a new child, a new pet, the loss of a family member, a break-up, or others.

 If you are worried your stress could affect your cat, this article has tips for you.